hefangs/coding/docs/guide/javascript/clone-deepClone.md

 function deepClone(obj){
   let target
   if(typeof obj !== Object){
-    throw new Error("Object must be an Object!")
+    throw new Error("obj must be an Object!")
   }
   if(typeof obj === Object){
     for(key in obj){